 - Nursing Registration certificate

-- Diploma or Bachelor’s certificate
+- Diploma or Bachelor’s Degree Certificate

-- Academic Transcripts and certificates
+- Academic Transcripts and Certificates

 There are two options for nurses to choose from, to immigrate to Germany!